Bumbleeeee/Optimization-calculator/README.md

 ## For more frequent updates on the state of the project, check the announcements in the discussions tab

-- NOTE: optimal step size is not currently functional

 ### Installation

 More information coming soon!